ashishmenkudale/awake-template/content/posts/built-for-speed.md

 Tests folder will have unittesting scripts and one trigger notebook to trigger all test_Notebooks individually.

-### Why this folder structure
+### 2. Why this folder structure

 The intended CI flow, will be:

   1. Initial desired stages....
   2. Git checkout repo on devops agent
-  3. Devops agent to databricks (workspace folder on workspace, dbfs folder on dbfs) through cli
+  3. Devops agent connects with databricks through cli
+  	- workspace folder on workspace
+	- dbfs folder on dbfs
+	- workspace folder on dbfs
   4. Databricks job submit to trigger the 'Trigger' notebook which calls individual test_notebooks
   5. Read XML / coverage reports
   6. further desired stages....

+Yes, workspace (codebase) we have kept it on dbfs as well.
+More specifically, we need all the notebooks in the modules on dbfs.
+The intention is to import notebooks in these modules as a stand alone , independent python modules inside testing notebooks to suit unittest setup.

+The path where we keep our codebase on dbfs, we will append that path through sys.append.path() within testing notebook, so that, python knows from where to import these modules. (section 4, first 2 commands)

-### 2. Python Notebooks
+### 3. Python Notebooks

-This part is little tricky, expecially in main() of unittest class.

 In conventional python way, we would have a unittest framework ending with a main(), which executes bunch of tests defined within class.
 And through command shell, using pytest, this test script will be triggered.
 Also through command shell, Junit xmls can be generated and with pytest-cov extention, coverage report can be generated.